-The Outline Plan has refined the residential land uses originally planned in the CLCASP by removing the high-density dedication and replacing it with a parcel designated to a residential manufactured home district, significant increase to medium density and maintaining low density land use.
+The Outline Plan has refined the residential land uses originally planned in the CLCASP by removing the high-density dedication and replacing it with a parcel designated to a residential manufactured home district, adding to the medium density while maintaining low density land use.
 To provide a wide range of housing choices and to complement the medium density land use, the City of Cold Lake will be supportive of specific rezoning applications that aid in the creation of an urban village approach.
-The Plan provides two sites for mixed-use, and a variety of medium density parcels to encourage different street facades, rear access garages and townhomes that would provide a community feel and sense of place within a higher density area.
+The Plan provides two sites for mixed-use, and a variety of medium density parcels to encourage different street facades, rear access garages and townhomes that would provide a community feel and sense of place while increasing density in the area.